 It is important to note that our cluster sample is not complete in the considered redshift range.
-Clusters with $M_{500} \lesssim 10^{14}~\mathrm{M_{\odot}}$ have not all been detected at $z < 0.1$.
-It is therefore likely that some SNe~Ia in our sample might wrongly not have been associated to a cluster they belong to.
-False-positive association are however extremely unlikely given the small footprint of clusters in the sky.
+Clusters with $M_{500} \lesssim 10^{14}~\mathrm{M_{\odot}}$ were not all detected at $z < 0.1$.
+It is therefore likely that some SNe~Ia in our sample might incorrectly not have been associated with a cluster to which they belong.
+False-positive associations are extremely unlikely, however, because the footprint of clusters in the sky is small.

-As a consequence, it is possible that some “cluster SNe~Ia” are considered as having a field host galaxy.
-But given the fraction of galaxies in clusters, only a few percent of the "field SN" sample might arise from such false-association.
-The net effect of these targets can thus only very marginally affect the properties of field-galaxy SN~Ia distributions.
-Conversely, the "cluster" galaxy sample is likely pure, it could simply have slightly better statistics if non false-association were made.
+As a consequence, it is possible that some cluster SNe~Ia are considered as having a field host galaxy.
+Based on the fraction of galaxies in clusters, however, only a few percent of the field SN sample might arise from a false association like this.
+The net effect of these targets can thus affect the properties of field-galaxy SN~Ia distributions only very marginally.
+Conversely, the cluster galaxy sample is likely pure; it might simply have slightly more members if non-false association were made.

-Altogether, we do not expect cluster selection functions to significantly affect our analysis.
+Altogether, we do not expect the cluster selection functions to affect our analysis significantly.
 The SN selection function is only marginal at our fiducial $z<0.07$ redshift cut.
-Even for higher redshifts, selection effect could only significantly bias our analysis if they are significantly different for field- and cluster-host SNe~Ia, which is unlikely.
+Even for higher redshifts, the selection effect can only bias our analysis significantly if the redshifts are significantly different for field- and cluster-host SNe~Ia, which is unlikely.

-\section{Modeling the environmental drift of SN~Ia stretch.}
+\section{Modeling the environmental drift of the SN~Ia stretch.}

-This section presents the model we propose to describe the evolution of the SN Ia stretch distribution as a function of scaled cluster-centric distance as well as the analysis procedure we developed to fit our data set.
+This section presents the model we propose to describe the evolution of the SN Ia stretch distribution as a function of scaled clustercentric distance and the analysis procedure we developed to fit our data set.